markokocic/rn-native-base-example-todo/Readme.md

-This project is a step by step example how to start `react-native` project using Clojurescript, `shadow-cljs` and r`eagent` libraries.
-It also uses `native-base` as react-native component library.
+This project is a step by step example how to start `react-native` project using Clojurescript, `shadow-cljs` and `reagent` libraries.
+It also uses `native-base` as react-native component library, wrapped to Clojurescript using `rn-native-base` Clojurescript library.

 # Setup Instructions